Parents Helping Parents

 Parents and caregivers will become empowered to be better advocates for themselves and for other families.

 Most people recognize that raising children is a demanding job.
 When a parent is frustrated with their child’s behavior and does not know what to do, most can call on family or friends for help.
-If the family situation is very serious, parents may seek individual or family therapy from a professional.
+If the family situation is very serious, parents may seek from a pediatrician or family therapist.
 However, some families do not have this support network.
 If you are a single parent, if you are estranged from your own parents, if you are new to a community, you may not have anyone to talk to or you may have exhausted the patience of your family and friends.
 When this happens, we are part of the social safety net that parents can turn to.
 Even though our services are open to anyone raising children, our target population is parents who are isolated and vulnerable.

 Isolated and vulnerable parents are often involved in abusive relationships, substance abuse, and may suffer from mental illness.
 They tend to have suffered from childhood trauma and are disproportionately poor.
 This is a very difficult population to reach.
 One way we would define long-term success is if we become as well known as Alcoholics Anonymous as a place people can go for parenting help.

-In the next three to five years we must become better known either by raising the funds for consistent marketing campaigns (e.g., permanent ads on public buses and subways) or by becoming a part of other public health awareness campaigns (e.g., gun violence prevention efforts).
+In the next three to five years we must become better known either by raising the funds for consistent social media marketing campaigns (e.g., Facebook, Twitter, Reddit, or other appropriate platforms) or by becoming a part of other public health awareness campaigns (e.g., Postpartum depression awareness efforts by the Department of Public Health).
 Raising our public profile will by itself have a major effect on society by informing people that there is a safe place to go to discuss parenting issues.

 We have three inter-related strategies: the “wholesale strategy”, the “retail strategy”, and the “strategic alliance” strategy.

-The wholesale strategy involves reaching out to health and social service organizations (e.g., birthing hospitals, community centers, preschools, etc.) and professionals (e.g., pediatricians, nurse practitioners, social workers, etc.) who also have a parent support mission.
+The wholesale strategy involves reaching out to health and social service organizations (e.g., birthing hospitals, community centers, etc.) and professionals (e.g., pediatricians, social workers, etc.) who also have a parent support mission.
 When we reach out to organizations, we are looking for collaborating partners who want to help us start a group or who will actively encourage parents to use our group or helpline services.
-We do not consider organizations that “tolerate us and wish us well” to be partners.
-We seek organizations that are enthusiastic about what we do and see their success linked with ours.
 When we find a collaborating partner, we nurture the relationship because these organizations come into contact with many families who might need our services.
-When we reach out to professionals, we will attend their annual conference as an exhibitor or communicate directly by mail.
+When we reach out to professionals, we attend their annual conference as an exhibitor or communicate directly by mail.
 We offer brochures and flyers at no charge and encourage professionals to provide them to their patients and clients.
-Building relationships with organizations or professions requires patience.
+Building relationships requires patience.
 We must continually reach out in whatever way we can afford.

 The retail strategy involves contacting parents directly.
 We make sure that we have posters in DCF and Juvenile and Family Court waiting areas where parents who are already involved with the child welfare system can learn about us.
-Many community centers and Family Resource Centers will also display our materials.
-However, the most effective retail strategy is “word of mouth” when one parent tells another parent about us.
-This “one person at a time” strategy may seem less efficient than the wholesale strategy.
-But when a friend tells you that something is worth doing, that is often far more persuasive than having a professional who you don’t know very well recommend a service.
+Many community centers also display our materials.
+However, the most effective retail strategy is “word of mouth”.
+This may seem inefficient but when a friend tells you that something is worth doing, that is often far more persuasive than having a professional who you don’t know very well recommend a service.

-A third strategy involves developing a strong, mutually beneficial, strategic partnership with an organization.
-After exploring this concept, we have been working closely with Wheelock College Social Work Department to develop such a partnership over the past year.
+A third strategy involves developing a mutually beneficial strategic partnership with an organization.
+After exploring this concept, we have signed a Memorandum of Understanding with Wheelock College Social Work Department.
 Our goals are:

-* Increase our visibility among social workers, mental health counselors, and practicing therapists by offering parents from our groups as classroom speakers on their involvement with the Massachusetts child welfare and juvenile court system;
+* Increase our visibility among Wheelock faculty and students by offering parents from our groups as classroom speakers;

 * Introduce students to an organization that provides services on an anonymous basis;